creme332/art98/README.md

 ## To-do
 - [ ] Refactor `server.js`
-- [ ] Possible bug: What if a user joins while canvas is being cleared? (database does not clear canvas instantly)
+- [ ] Add how to play section on website
 - [ ] Add new admin privilege: use custom colors on top of color palette
 - [ ] Add download canvas option
 - [ ] Rewrite backend in typescript